Forecasting electricity prices with Amazon Chronos¶

 Note

-Note that, as Chronos is a generative model, different random seeds and different numbers of samples result in slightly different forecasts.
+Note that, as Amazon Chronos is a generative model, different random seeds and different numbers of samples result in slightly different forecasts.

 # create a list for storing the forecasts